oriolcolomefont/Master-Thesis/README.md

 Preliminary results suggest that, while not outperforming state-of-the-art results, our musically-informed technique has significant potential for boundary detection tasks and, most likely, nearly all MIR downstream tasks that are not purely sonic-based.

-While music-motivated audio embeddings appear promising, delivering competitive results with room for improvement and potentially adaptable to other tasks constrained by data scarcity, the question remains if such general-purpose audio representation can mimic human hearing.
+While music-motivated audio embeddings don't outperform state-of-the-art results, they appear promising, delivering competitive results with room for improvement and potentially adaptable to other tasks constrained by data scarcity; the question remains if such general-purpose audio representation can mimic human hearing.

 ### Keywords